 Recent events in Hong Kong have raised huge international concern.
 In June 2019, dozens of people in Hong Kong said they were injured by the police during mass demonstrations against a contentious bill that would allow extraditions to mainland China.
 By mid-July 2019, protests were occurring against a range of Government policies.
+These continued in 2020.

 Views of Civil Society